velipso/sink/docs/lib.md

 ### List References

-Pickling lists is complicated because they can contain other lists multiple times, or even include themselves recursively:
+Pickling lists is complicated because they can contain the same list multiple times, or even have recursive lists:

 ```
 var a = {'hello'}